RoBOPPics/BB/_pages/app-man-connect.md

 ![Connect Alert Image](../assets/images/Prelogin500.jpg){: width="300" .align-center }

+Clicking on the Privacy Policy, and Terms and Conditions buttons will take you to these documents so that you can read them.

+Checking the box will indicate your agreement to them, and will light up the Login button.

-After checking the box and clicking OK, you will be forwarded to the login page.
+Clicking on the Login button will take you to the login page.

 ![Connect Image](../assets/images/Login500.jpg){: width="300" .align-center }

 ## Sign up now
 If this is your first time logging in, you will need to setup your account.

 Click on "Sign up now".

 ## Login
 If you already have an account, enter your email address and password.